Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Proposed Method

 \subsection{Feature Extraction}

-This section briefly describes the used features in the experiments.
-There are many features proposed for the singing voice detection problem.
-Among the features, MFCC \cite{b05}, (Linear Predictive Cepstral Coefficients (LPCC) \cite{b24} and PLP \cite{b05} are chosen to examine the performance.
-The MFCCs have been widely used in many speech and audio recognition problems \cite{b08}.
-The most popular approach for modelling human voice production is LPC which performs well in a clean environment but not so in noise.
+There are many features proposed for the singing voice detection task.
+Among the features, most commonly used Mel-frequency Cepstral coefficients (MFCC) \cite{rocamora2007comparing}, Linear Predictive Cepstral Coefficients (LPCC) \cite{b24} and Perceptual Linear Predictive Coefficients (PLP) \cite{rocamora2007comparing} are chosen to examine the performance.
+MFCC has been widely used in a large number of speech and audio recognition tasks \cite{rocamora2007comparing}, and MFCC can represent the audio signal's timbre features.
+It is thus used as the feature in the proposed model.
+The most popular approach for modelling human voice production is Linear Prediction Coefficients (LPC) which performs well in a clean environment but not so good in a noisy one.
 LPCC are calculated by introducing the cepstrum coefficients in the LPC.
-Assumpted that LPCC, governed by the shape of vocal tract, are the nature of the sound.
+Assume that LPCC, governed by the shape of vocal tract, is the nature of the sound.
 PLP is originally proposed by Hynek Hermansky as a way of warping spectra to minimize the differences between speakers while preserving important speech information.

-Feature vectors from the separated vocal audio are calculated.
-Three features have been extracted for combining feature vectors concerning the high variability of the singing voice in vocal detection.

 The audio signal is first segmented into frames with overlapping.
-On each frame, an FFT is computed with a Hamming window.
-Most of the features are selected for their ability to discriminate vocal from music \cite{b05}.
+On each frame, a fast Fourier transform (FFT) is computed with a Hamming window.
+Most of the features are selected for their ability to discriminate voice from music \cite{rocamora2007comparing}.

-The features are computed on the short-scale frames stated above.
-The MFCC with 13 coefficients is extracted.
-It is important to highlight that while extracting the MFCC fearure, the energy coefficient was not contained (e.g., 0-th cepstral coefficient).
-The LPCC with 12 coefficients is computed from the signal.
-The PLP with 13 coefficients is calculated.
-Their different combinations of the three features are compared and the system performances are listed in the section \ref{sec:results}.
-MFCC can achieve the best performance among the other two features and their combinations which is chosen as the audio descriptor in our proposed singing voice detection method.
+Because MFCC can achieve the best performance among the other two features and their combinations, MFCC is chosen as the audio descriptor in our proposed singing voice detection method.